 Where does your story take place?
 A sandy beach on a bright day?
 On a cold planet in the middle of star-filled sky?
 Describe the setting, using colors, smells and sounds.
+This is the key to crafting the perfect bedtime story.
 Be careful to avoid a setting that your child might deem scary or beyond their understanding.
 A dark forest may keep your little one up at night, and the depths of the ocean may leave your child with more questions than you can answer.

 The story should build up to a main event.
 Does the main character discover a new jewel?
 Do two enemies become friends?
 Consider your child’s interests — dinosaurs, princesses, sports — and incorporate them into the story to capture her imagination.
 If there is something your child is struggling with, like a family change, being honest, or sharing toys, you may want to add a moral component to your story.
 Children learn through play, and storytelling can be a powerful tool in teaching a lesson.

 Let your child lead